Engine housing -POLINI diaphragm intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL

 Intake concept and carburetor mount

-Instead of the classic rotary valve intake, POLINI uses a newly designed reed valve intake for these engine cases.
+Instead of the classic rotary slide valve intake, POLINI uses a newly designed reed valve intake for these engine housings.
 The flat diaphragm channel replaces the rotary valve-dependent control and thus eliminates all problems that can arise from worn or damaged intake sealing surfaces.

 Changeover from the standard rotary valve to a modern diaphragm system with flat lamella.